EstimatedEst. Read Time: 14 minutes

 People have two basic types of skeletal muscle fiber in their bodies: Type I and Type II.
 Type II is divided into Type IIa and Type IIb, but the fundamental difference between the two types is how quickly they contract and generate force.
 They also differ in how quickly they fatigue.

-Skeletal muscle contains both types of fiber.
+Skeletal muscle tissue contains both types of fiber.
 So, the deltoids, for example, have both Type I and Type II but generally more Type II.
-Other muscles, like the abs, contain more Type I. Interestingly, it’s been discovered that fiber types can actually change from Type I to Type II through high intensity resistance training (high load-lower repetition).
+Other major muscles, like the abs, contain more Type I. Interestingly, it’s been discovered that fiber types can actually change from Type I to Type II through high intensity resistance training (high load-lower repetition).

 As people age, they gradually lose muscle mass, and it’s the Type II muscles that go first.
 Resistance training helps to slow and even reverse muscle loss.
 That means resistance training becomes even more important as a person gets older, both for their muscle size and to prevent common health issues.